Git-For-Geeks/.github/profile/README.md

 ### Step - 3:

 Submit Pull Requests.
 Try and submit at least ***4 Pull Requests*** and wait for them to be verified.
-Make sure to submit quality PRs.
+Make sure to submit quality PRs

 ---

 Follow us :

 [GFG RCOEM | Instagram | Linktree](https://linktr.ee/gfgrcoem)